 Though lions are wild animals, unsuited for living in captivity or in close proximity to humans, South Africa currently has more lions living in captivity than it does in the wild.

 This is because, since the early 1990s, South Africa has allowed the captive breeding and keeping of lions.
-The industry was first started to supply hunting operations but by 2008 was supplying Southeast Asia with lion bones for traditional medicine and feeding commercial display and entertainment activities, like cub petting and walking with lions, in China, Thailand, Pakistan, Vietnam, and Bangladesh.
+The industry initially started to supply hunting operations, but by 2008 it was supplying Southeast Asia with lion bones for traditional medicine and feeding commercial display and entertainment activities, like cub petting and walking with lions, in China, Thailand, Pakistan, Vietnam, and Bangladesh.

 This increased demand had a devastating effect, substantially increasing the number of captive lions and breeding facilities.
-Since 2005, there has been a 675% increase in the number of registered facilities (45 to 350) and a 220% increase in the numbers of lions held in captivity (2,500 to 8,000).
+Since 2005, there has been a 675% increase in numbers of registered facilities (45 to 350) and a 220% increase in the numbers of lions held in captivity (2,500 to 8,000).

 This growing industry threatens wild lions.
 It not only incentivises the capture of wild lions for breeding, leading to a reduction in wild populations, but sustaining the industry can divert resources away from conservation efforts aimed at protecting wild lion populations and their habitats.